ibm-apiconnect/pot/labs/lab0.md

     xcode-select --install
     ```

-1. This will open a dialog informing you that the comannd linde developer tools are required for install.
+1. This will open a dialog informing you that the command line developer tools are required for install.
 Press the Install button.

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab1/mac-xcode-tools-confirm-install.png)